 MEDICAL, PSYCHOLOGICAL DISQUALIFICATION

-- Designate expert.
-Prepare rebuttal report.
+- Designate an expert.
+Prepare a rebuttal report.

-- Collect information regarding background.
+- Collect information regarding your background.

-- Prepare appeal package with all documents.
+- Prepare a appeal package with all documents.

-- File appeal.
+- File an appeal.

-B. NOTICE OF DISQUALIFICATION
+B. NOTICE OF DISQUALIFICATION – NOD:

 - You will receive a letter saying you were disqualified from the hiring agency.